 Our statistics for each resort attempt to compare apples to apples.
 We pour over resort maps and boil it down to 5 important stats.

 This is the actual maximum vertical you can ski without taking another lift, and without walking up hill.
 Walking on flat-ish terrain counts as long as it’s something people skiing the resort regularly do.
+It may take multiple lift rides to reach the summit but once you start descending the true vertical will be the end of your run.

 These are the distinct areas served by individual or multiple lifts.
 Resorts can double up (or more) lifts next to each other and add them to their official stats, but that doesn’t mean much when you are skiing so we don’t publish those numbers.

-Typically people do a few laps in each pod and then move on.
+Typically people do a few laps in each lift pod and then move on.
 It makes for a much more interesting experience with more variety.

 This is the published number of acres from the resort.
 It’s impossible to determine this unless you have the resort master plan documents, so we have to believe the resorts on this one.